Hello! It would seem you are in search of a very urgent type of information — information, one might presume, about ... me.

 As random a task as that sounds, it taught me a lot about:

-It also gave me the chance to make new friends in a new city, so for that — on top of the skills and experience I gained — I am forever indebted to this first position.
-I did, however, want to further my professional growth, so I left after two and a half years for a copywriting job at EZLinks Golf (which has since been acquired by NBC Sports).
+It also gave me the chance to make new friends in a new city, so for that — on top of the skills and experience I gained — I am forever indebted to this position.
+I did, however, want to further my professional growth, so I left after two and a half years for a copywriting job at EZLinks Golf (which has since been acquired by NBC Sports Group).

 I was promoted to the position of copywriting team lead in spring 2020.
 Here, I am still completing the everyday tasks that I love, while also providing support and paths for growth for my other two teammates.